Th-Underscore/boogaPlus/README.md

 A text-generation-webui extension that adds some nice QoL features to the UI.

-## Features
+## ✨ Features

-✨ Currently Implemented:
 - Message History Navigation
   - Scroll through bot and user messages (cached edits and regenerations)
+    - Click to force-select messages
+    - Re-click or click-off to force-deselect
   - Retrieves both 'internal' and 'visible' texts post-extension modifications for maximum compatibility
   - Smart detection of "Replace last reply" operations
   - Handles chat renaming and deletion
   - Full support for blank messages

-<sub>considering switching to full custom JS cache tracking due to Gradio latency (150ms+ !!!)</sub>

-## Installation
+## 🔧 Installation

 1. Navigate to your text-generation-webui installation
-2. Clone this repository into the `extensions` folder
+2. Clone this repository into the `extensions` folder with the lowercase name `boogaplus`:
+   - `git clone https://github.com/Th-Underscore/boogaPlus extensions/boogaplus`
 3. Launch text-generation-webui

-## Roadmap
+## 📝 Roadmap

-📝 Planned Features:
-1. Enhanced Message Selection
-   - Click to force-select messages
-   - Click-off to force-deselect
+1. Reimplement nav overlay mode (for now, just revert to a previous commit if you prefer the overlay)
 2. User Impersonation Navigation
    - Ability to scroll through user impersonations
 3. Message Metadata